firebase/codelab-friendlychat-android/steps/index.lab.md

 #### What you'll learn

-* Allow users to sign in.
+* How to use Firebase Authentication to allow users to sign in.
-* Sync data using the Firebase Realtime Database.
+* How to sync data using the Firebase Realtime Database.
-* Store binary files in Firebase
+* How to store binary files in Firebase Storage.

 #### What you'll need

 *  [Android Studio](https://developer.android.com/studio) version 4.0+.
 * An Android device or [Emulator](https://developer.android.com/studio/run/emulator#install) with Android 4.4+.
+* Familiarity with the Kotlin programming language.

 ## Get the sample code
 Duration: 05:00